infoxicator/infoxicator.com/src/content/posts/sideprojects-i-dont-have-time-for-that.md

 Gergely from The Pragmatic Engineer puts it nicely:

-| "I get a lot more work done on my side projects, with fare less effort"
+| "I get a lot more work done on my side projects, with far less effort"

 {% twitter 2006301134236135708 %}